tauplatform/rhomobile-docs/docs/en/6.0/guide/nativesdksetup.md

 ## Setup for Android
 ### Setting Up the Android SDK
-The stand alone Android SDK is deprecated, but is included with Android Studio.
+The stand alone Android SDK is deprecated, but the SDK Manager is included with Android Studio.
 Check that your [OS is compatible with Android Studio](https://developer.android.com/studio/index.html).

 1) Download and install [Android Studio](https://developer.android.com/studio/index.html).
 Once installed, run Android Studio and continue through the introduction screens.